onqtam/headjack/src/IDM.md

     https://www.youtube.com/watch?v=L2kuipP3lxk

-Identity managers can still be compromised and wreack havok, but this is an improvement to the status quo

-users should be able to point to their own personal ceramic stream instead of relying on applications
-    they would need to post on-chain to timestamp their new activity for it to be sequenced & addressable with /user/nonce/...

 an IDM may also use a social recovery wallet instead of email as login - or just a normal wallet/keypair authorization